 Mistake #4: Not Giving Your Blog Priority

-87% of organic search results are blog posts and 70% of the links users click on are organic results, not paid.
+87% of organic search results are blog posts and 70% of the links users click on are organic search results, not paid.
 Search engines love blogs more than a static website.

 Don’t make the mistake of hiding your blog link on your homepage.
 It’s so frustrating when you’re excited about a brand and eagerly visit its homepage – only to search in vain for a navigational link to the brand’s blog.
 If a user has to scroll to the footer section to find the blog link, you’re undoubtedly losing valuable leads.

 Site visitors and customers should be able to find your blog easily on your homepage.
+This is a great tip for better website optimization.

 According to See Why, 99% of prospects won’t buy on their first visit to your site.
 75% of them may intend to come back, but if you don’t have a blog where you publish useful and interesting content regularly, how do you nurture these people and give them a strong reason to come back for more?